Carla-de-Beer/TSP-distance-calculator/README.md

 This project demonstrates the use of a genetic algorithm to find an optimised solution to the Travelling Salesman Problem.
 The program dynamically reads in city data from a file and calculates the shortest distance it can find, linking all cities.
 The actual physical distance on the route, calculated as the [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) distance, is also shown.
 Specifiable genetic algorithm parameters include the crossover rate, mutation rate, population size, max. no. iterations and elitism generation gap.

 ## Development Notes
+* Built with P5.js.

-Linting is provided by ESLint.
+* Linting is provided by ESLint.
 To run the linter, install npm via `npm install`, followed by `npm install eslint --save-dev`.
 To run the lint tests, type in the command `npm run lint`.

 ## Resources
 * City data obtained from: https://gist.github.com/Miserlou/c5cd8364bf9b2420bb29